MajesticBeast/terraform-exempli-gratia/landing-zone/README.md

 - PowerUser
 - ViewOnly
 - Billing
+5. A Budget with 2 notification thresholds:
+- Forecasted spend is > 100% of monthly budget
+- Actual spend is > 100% of monthly budget
+6. An SCP that denies creation of large EC2 and RDS instances.
+It's a skeleton implementation and can be customized as needed.

 ## Prerequisites
 Due to some limitations of the AWS API, and the fact that you simply have to manually create a new account,